How much does a new kitchen cost?

 • Number of components

-The average cost for a kitchen fitter is around £35 per hour; however, you may be charged a day rate instead, and this is usually about £120 to £200.
+The average cost for a kitchen fitter is around £35 per hour; however, you may be charged a day rate instead, which tends to range between £120 and £200.

 Before the new kitchen is fitted, the existing one has to be removed, and your installer will generally take care of this.
 Many will dispose of the old carcasses for free, while some charge a small fee for getting rid of your unwanted kitchen.